9/11 Information 25-Page Summary

 June 28, 2001: CIA Director George J. Tenet has been "nearly frantic" with concern.
 A written intelligence summary for national security adviser Condoleezza Rice says: "It is highly likely that a significant al Qaeda attack is in the near future, within several weeks."
 Rice will later claim that everyone was taken by complete surprise by the 9/11 attack.
 By late summer, one senior political appointee says, Tenet had repeated this threat "so often that people got tired of hearing it."
 [Washington Post, 5/17/02]

 July 4-14, 2001: Bin Laden allegedly receives kidney treatment from Canadian-trained Dr. Callaway at the American hospital in Dubai, United Arab Emirates.
 Callaway refuses to answer any questions on this matter.
-[Le Figaro, 10/31/01, Sydney Morning Herald, 10/31/01, UPI, 11/1/01, London Times 11/1/01] During his stay, bin Laden is visited by "several members of his family and Saudi personalities," including Prince al Faisal, then head of Saudi intelligence, as well as two CIA officers.
+[Le Figaro, 10/31/01, Sydney Morning Herald, 10/31/01, UPI, 11/1/01, Times of London, 11/1/01] During his stay, bin Laden is visited by "several members of his family and Saudi personalities," including Prince al Faisal, then head of Saudi intelligence, as well as two CIA officers.
 [Guardian, 11/1/01]

 July 10, 2001: Phoenix, Arizona FBI agent Ken Williams sends a memorandum warning about suspicious activities involving a group of Middle Eastern men taking flight training lessons in Arizona.
 The memorandum specifically suggests that bin Laden's followers might be trying to infiltrate the civil aviation system and recommends a national program to track suspicious flight-school students.
 The memo is sent to the counter-terrorism division at FBI headquarters in Washington and to two field offices, including the counter-terrorism section in New York, which has had extensive experience in al-Qaeda investigations.
 The memo is ignored in all three places, not passed on to others, and no action is taken.
 [New York Times, 5/21/02, Fortune, 5/22/02] Vice President Cheney states in May 2002 that the memo should never be released to the media or public.
 [CNN, 5/20/02]